- June 24, 2017

 The country’s foremost energy expert Dr Ajay Mathur, a member of Prime Minister’s Council on Climate Change and a key negotiator, was the Indian spokesperson at the 2015 Paris Climate Accord negotiation.
 Also the director general of The Energy & Resources Institute (TERI), Mathur speaks to SEL about the implications of the Trump-led US government’s pullout from the climate accord on India’s efforts to combat climate change and the domestic energy-efficiency ecosystem.

-The USA is the world’s second-largest emitter of Earth-warming greenhouse gases after China.
+The US is the world’s second-largest emitter of Earth-warming greenhouse gases after China.
 With its withdrawal from 2015 Paris Climate Accord, what will be the ramifications of global efforts to counter climate change?

 The Paris Agreement envisaged the pledge of annual $100 billion public and private finance mobilisation till 2020 from developed countries to developing countries, to incur the cost for going green and coping with effects of climate change.
 Do you think that there will be stress on the kitty with the US walking out of the deal?